qodeinvestments/Swan-Documentation/Systems/PSAR Index Options/readme.md

 ## PSAR Index Options

+Updation Date: 10.05.2023
+- Tested adding an OTM Banknifty Hedge.
+- Tested adding only an overnight OTM Banknifty Hedge.
+Done By: Aman Savla

 Updation Date: 30.11.2022 ( This was the last day of the Analysis) Done By: Rishabh Nahar